dark-yx/LeFriPlatform/README.md

 # LeFri Platform

 A comprehensive legal platform that combines legal consultations, process management, and emergency alerts.
+Our mission is to democratize access to immediate and free legal advice, making legal assistance accessible to everyone.

+## 👨‍💻 Author
+- **Jonnatan Peña**
+- Location: Ecuador

+## 🎯 Purpose

+LeFri Platform was created with the vision of democratizing access to legal advice by providing:
+- Immediate legal consultations
+- Free initial legal guidance
+- Emergency legal assistance
+- Process management tools
+- Access to legal resources

+Our goal is to break down barriers to legal assistance and ensure that everyone has access to quality legal support when they need it most.

 ## 🚀 Technologies